offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   If printing TPU, unless it's specifically branded as !!TPU for AMS!!, bypass the filament buffer via the TPU inlet. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/`
   ```

 * `{bm} TPU inlet` - An inlet that bypasses the filament buffer, specifically intended for TPU filament (that isn't branded as !!TPU for AMS!!).
-The inlet in positioned just to the right of the filament buffer, feeding the PTFE directly from the exterior into the chamber.
+The inlet is positioned just to the right of the filament buffer, feeding the PTFE directly from the exterior into the chamber.
 The PTFE tube used for the TPU inlet may either be the same PTFE tube attaching the filament buffer to the toolhead (disconnecting it and reconnecting it to the TPU inlet) or a separate PTFE tube.

   ![filament buffer and TPU inlet placement](tpu_inlet.drawio.svg) `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227`